 - Contact the registrar with whom you have registered the domain name and then follow the transfer process.
 The DNS queries will start getting answered as soon as the registrar propagates the new name server delegations.

-A: The Classic Load Balancer is the befitting option for simple load balancing of traffic across several EC2 instances.
+The Classic Load Balancer is the right option for simple load balancing of traffic across several EC2 instances.

 On the contrary, the Application Load Balancer is suitable for container-based or microservices architecture where there is either a requirement for routing traffic to different services or carrying out load balancing across multiple ports on the same EC2 instance.

-Q: Can you explain how does the AWS Elastic Beanstalk apply updates?
+47. Can you explain how AWS Elastic Beanstalk applies updates?

 In case there is a failure in the update process, the AWS Elastic Beanstalk will switch back to the original instance using the very same duplicate copy it created before beginning the update process.

-Q: Please explain what happens if an application stops responding to requests in AWS Elastic Beanstalk.
+48. What happens if an application stops responding to requests in AWS Elastic Beanstalk?